flutterwtf/VR-Player/README.md

 `onResume()` | *(Android only)* Reload player.
 `onOrientationChanged()` | *(Android only)* Notily player when orientation changed.

+### Local Files Guide *(Android only)*

+Working with video from storage is a bit difficult than from the Internet.
+Follow the instructions bellow to launch local files correctly.

+1. Add permission to read external storage to the file `AndroidmManifest.xml`.
+2. Request permission to read external storage from user.
+3. Call `loadVideo()` with correct `videoPath`.

 ## License Information

 All code in this project is released under the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.